RenaissanceMan06/Marital_Infidelity/index.md

 ![image](Appendix.png)

-# Attributes of Prediction Model
+# Attribute of Prediction Model

 Affairs start to happen six years into marriage.
 That is when a spouse has had one affair in the past year.
 Eight years into the marriage, a spouse has had three affairs in the past year.
 Approaching 10 years into the marriage, a spouse has had 4-10 affairs in the past year.
 A marriage past 10 years, a spouse has had either two affairs in the past year or once daily or weekly for the past year.